LakhindarPal/tidal-music-api/README.md

 This npm package provides a simple wrapper for interacting with the Tidal API.
 It allows you to retrieve information about tracks, artists, albums, videos, playlists, and mixes based on their URLs.

+**Best part is you don't need any api key or authentication token.**

 ## Installation

 To install the package, run the following command: